 Correct referencing is essential to good essay writing.
-Poor referencing and use of literature impacts on grades for written assessments The University of Auckland uses the APA 6th referencing style.
+Poor referencing and use of literature impacts on grades for written assessments.
+From Semester One 2020, The University of Auckland will use the APA 7th referencing style.

 Referencecite is the official University of Auckland website which offers assistance on all aspects of referencing.
 Visit it at www.cite.auckland.ac.nz